ahmadfajar/vue3-mdb-docs/docs/components/buttons/toggle-button.md

 :::

 ::: warning <BsIcon icon="report_sharp" /><span class="ms-2 h6 mb-0">IMPORTANT</span>
-The `<bs-button-toggle>` tag still works, but has been deprecated since v2.0.0.
+- The `<bs-button-toggle>` tag still works, but has been deprecated since v2.0.0.
+- Never assign a datasource to multiple `<bs-toggle-button>`.
+It may cause a bug or duplicate ID attribute.
 :::

 <!-- @include: @/components/colors-tip.md -->